 I have conducted extensive research and testing of online printing services, having tested nearly a dozen professional printers for quality, ease of use, and price point.
-For photographic printing, I recommend ordering from MPix.com.
+For photographic printing, I recommend ordering from MPix.com or Nations Photo Lab

 Your files are pre-sized to standard print sizes for your convenience.
 Be sure to select the correct file for the size you wish to print, and to enter this size in your print dialog box as outlined by your printing software.

 Paper quality can make a tremendous difference in output quality in home printing.
 I like several of the papers offered by Red River Papers for home printing.
-For a traditional photographic luster finish, I recommend Red River 68 lb UltraPro Satin 4.0 and 75 lb Artic Polar Luster papers.
-If you prefer a matte finish, I recommend Red River 60 lb Polar Matte paper.
+For a traditional photographic luster finish, I recommend Red River's 68 lb UltraPro Satin 4.0 and 75 lb Artic Polar Luster papers.
+For a matte finish, I recommend Red River's 60 lb Polar Matte paper.